Cray-HPE/docs-csm/002-CSM-INSTALL.md

 for wiping and shutting down the NCNs.

-1. Since 1.3 installs used ncn-w001 as a place to run Ansible and host Ansible inventory, we'll start by jumping from the manager node to ncn-w001.
+1. Since 1.3 installs used ncn-w001 as a place to run Ansible and host Ansible inventory, we will start by jumping from the manager node to ncn-w001.
     ```bash
     # jumpbox
     ncn-m001# ssh ncn-w001